 - Reinforce teamwork practices in the critical care setting.

-With guidance from the NYSPFP Infection Prevention Workgroup, the VAE Initiative will follow the collaborative methodology to rapidly advance improvements in ventilator care.
-Hospitals will assess existing ventilator care practices, and then focus on implementing a comprehensive and multidisciplinary reduction program via an evidence-based bundle.
 Hospitals will focus on spreading the interventions throughout all critical care units.
-Hospital participants will also have the opportunity to learn from peers, sharing best practices and lessons learned through learning sessions and ongoing conference calls and webinars.
-NYSPFP will also analyze the data from the transition of VAP to VAE surveillance to provide hospitals with feedback on lessons learned and, potentially, critical analyses of the outcome rates and comparability of VAP and VAE rates.
+NYSPFP will analyze the data from the transition of VAP to VAE surveillance to provide hospitals with feedback on lessons learned and, potentially, critical analyses of the outcome rates and comparability of VAP and VAE rates.

-The following two documents provide an overview of the goals, objectives, timeline, and measurement strategy for the NYSPFP CAUTI Initiative.
-Additionally, a calendar of upcoming Webinar events by date and topic is below for your reference.
+The following document provides an overview of the goals, objectives, timeline, and measurement strategy for the NYSPFP VAE Initiative.

 NYSPFP has posted quality improvement examples, submitted by participating hospitals that demonstrate quantitative successes.
 Please click on the link below to access: